Sauravithp/Abstract-Auditable-Entity/README.md

 We enable JPA Auditing by using **@EnableJpaAuditing**.**@EnableJpaAuditing** accepts one argument auditorAwareRef where we need to pass the name of the AuditorAware bean.

-Date can be scaned by the methods provided by **@EnableJpaAuditing** but when scanning for author Jpa uses currently logged user through the implementation of getCurrentAuditor provided by AudiotrAware.
+Date can be scanned by the methods provided by **@EnableJpaAuditing** but when scanning for author Jpa uses currently logged user through the implementation of getCurrentAuditor() provided by AudiotrAware.

  ```
  @Configuration